zenstruck/schedule-bundle/doc/cli-commands.md

 This command lists your currently defined schedule.
 It displays useful information and potential issues.
 The `--detail` option gives even more detail.

-Run this command as a CI build step to ensure your schedule does not make it to production with issues.
+It is advisable to run this command as a CI build step to ensure your schedule does not make it to production with issues (has exit code `1` if there are issues).

 Consider the following schedule definition: